Hansong28/FEMTIC-DABIC/README.md

 # FEMTIC-DABIC
 FEMTIC-DABIC is a 3-D magnetotelluric (MT) inversion code developed based on FEMTIC (v4.2).
-It is designed to use the statistically optimal regularization parameter (*α*) in each iteration, thereby controlling the overall smoothness of the final subsurface resistivity model.
+It is designed to determine and use the statistically optimal regularization parameter (*α*) in each iteration, thereby controlling the overall smoothness of the final subsurface resistivity model.

 FEMTIC-DABIC leverages Akaike’s Bayesian Information Criterion (ABIC) to quantify the magnitude of the marginal likelihood function: a key metric in Bayesian theory, where higher values indicate a more optimal hyperparameter (here, *α*) that balances data fitting and prior model information.
 To render ABIC computationally tractable for 3-D MT inversion, we propose a data-space variant of ABIC, termed DABIC.
 The 3-D MT data-space inversion workflow built on this DABIC variant is formally referred to as the D-DABIC inversion method.